Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Unlinkable Authentication for BDH

 We can now verify that our target functional property holds.
-The proof is conducted in ProVerif [see Appendix~\ref{app_pvf_bdh}], with respect to an extension of the standard Diffie-Hellman theory for ProVerif, which approximates the equations for multiplication with the equation $\smult{a}{\smult{b}{\gen}} = \smult{b}{\smult{a}{\gen}}$.
-We had to extend that standard theory further with an equation $\smult{a}{\smult{b}{\smult{c}{\gen}}} = \smult{b}{\smult{a}{\smult{c}{\gen}}}$, so that blinding factors are treated correctly. \begin{theorem} Both \begin{upshape}$\bdh{\System}$\end{upshape} and \begin{upshape}$\fix{\System}$\end{upshape} satisfy injective agreement. \end{theorem} Despite ProVerif requiring an approximation of the Diffie-Hellman theory, we find this proof to be sufficient, since authentication already held for the BDH protocol of EMVco, and we simply aim to show that our proposed fix does not inadvertently break authentication.
+The proof is conducted in ProVerif [see Appendix~\ref{app_proverif} for the code], with respect to an extension of the standard Diffie-Hellman theory for ProVerif, which approximates the equations for multiplication with the equation $\smult{a}{\smult{b}{\gen}} = \smult{b}{\smult{a}{\gen}}$.
+We had to extend that standard theory further with an equation $\smult{a}{\smult{b}{\smult{c}{\gen}}} = \smult{b}{\smult{a}{\smult{c}{\gen}}}$, so that blinding factors are treated correctly. \begin{theorem} \begin{upshape}$\bdh{\System}$\end{upshape} and \begin{upshape}$\fix{\System}$\end{upshape} satisfy injective agreement. \end{theorem}\ Despite ProVerif requiring an approximation of the Diffie-Hellman theory, we find this proof to be sufficient, since authentication already held for the BDH protocol of EMVCo, and we simply aim to show that our proposed fix does not inadvertently break authentication.
+Notice in particular that our attacker is incapable of relating two public keys, i.e. if she knows $pk_1 \coloneqq \pk{c_1}$ and $pk_2 \coloneqq \pk{c_2}$, it is infeasible for her to find a scalar $h$ s.t. $\mult{h}{pk_1}=pk_2$.
 This contrasts, to our thorough proof of unlinkability (Theorem~\ref{thm_static}), which takes equations in Fig.~\ref{fig_eqt} and Fig.~\ref{fig_blinding} fully into account.